Αρχική / Κοινωνικές Επιστήμες / Ψυχολογία / The Neuroscience of Intelligence

 Εξώφυλλο: Μαλακό Εξώφυλλο

-1. What we know about intelligence from the weight of studies
+• 1.
+What we know about intelligence from the weigh of studies

-3. Peeking inside the living brain: neuroimaging is a game changer for intelligence research
+• 3.
+Peeking inside the living brain: neuroimaging is a game change for intelligence research

-4. Fifty shades of gray matter: a brain image of intelligence is worth a thousand words
+• 4.
+50 shades of gray matter: a brain image of intelligence is worth a thousand words

 Richard J. Haier earned his PhD from The Johns Hopkins University and is Professor Emeritus at the University of California, Irvine.
 He pioneered the use of neuroimaging to study intelligence in 1988 and has given invited lectures at meetings sponsored by the National Science Foundation, the National Academy of Sciences, the Defense Advanced Research Projects Agency, the European Molecular Biology Organization, and Cold Spring Harbor Laboratory.
 In 2013, he created video lectures, 'The Intelligent Brain', for The Great Courses.
 In 2016, he served as President of the International Society for Intelligence Research and became Editor-in-Chief of Intelligence.